This Is How Much Money the U.S. President Makes

 What do they use their salary for?

 Many presidential candidates are already wealthy so if elected, they don’t really need a salary to help them get by.
 Some of the wealthier presidents have chosen to donate their salary or portions of their salary.
-President Trump pledged to donate his entire presidential salary from his first year in office to charity.
+President Trump has donated a quarter of his presidential salary to institutions like the National Park Service and the Department of Homeland Security.
+(He still makes money from his hotels and other properties.)

 How do presidents make money after office?

 You know that the president gets paid while in office, but how much do they make once their final term is up?
 After they leave the White House, presidents receive a pension of $205,800 a year.
 On top of that, many former presidents make money by doing additional things such as speeches, writing books, or working in film or television.
-Now that you know how much the president makes, read up on these other astonishing facts you never knew about U.S. presidents.
+Find out more about unlikely jobs presidents have had after leaving office.